asnaqsys/asnaqsys.github.io/manuals/hosting/mom/manuscript-renderer.md

 ## Examples

-These example are using the Windows renderer `Renderer.exe` but the same options can be used with the other renderers.
+These example are using the DataGate renderer `Renderer.exe` but the same options can be used with the other renderers.

 **Print preview the entire report and do not delete Manuscript file when finished (all defaults used).**